jorgepedret/distillery/README.md

 - Support standard (and popular APIs) ways of authenticating
 - Improve the way deny/allow works
 - Switch to a lighter HTTP server (replace express)
+- Expose an endpoint to reset auth key
+- Solution for cross-domain issues

 ## License
 MIT